JulianJorgensen/corepath/_source/_team/julian.md

 description: >-
   Julian has over 10 years of experience growing startups; specialising in marketing, web development and e-commerce.
-He thrills to creatively communicate the essence of CorePath Robotics.
+He thrills to creatively communicate the essence of CP Robotics.

   <p>Read more on <a href="http://julianjorgensen.com"
   target="new">JulianJorgensen.com</a></p>